College Days (2010 film)

-College Days is a 2010 Indian Malayalam-language crime thriller film written and directed by G. N. Krishnakumar.
+College Days is a 2010 Indian Malayalam-language crime thriller film written and directed by Jiyen Krishnakumar.
 The film stars Indrajith Sukumaran and Biju Menon in pivotal roles.
 The film received mixed reviews from the critics and the audience.
 The script and the performances of Indrajith, Biju Menon and Jagathy Sreekumar were praised where as the cast, screenplay and direction were criticised.